DBS checks (previously CRB checks)

-- for certain jobs or voluntary work, eg working with children or in healthcare
+- for certain jobs or voluntary work, for example working with children or in healthcare

 - to foster or adopt a child

 Who can ask for a DBS check

 Only employers and licensing bodies can request a DBS check.
 Job applicants can’t do a criminal records check on themselves.
 Instead, they can request a basic disclosure from Disclosure Scotland (you don’t have to be from Scotland to do this).

 How to get a DBS check

 The employer gets an application form from DBS or an umbrella body (a registered body that gives access to DBS checks).

 The employer gives the applicant the form to fill in and return to them along with documents proving their identity.

 The employer sends the completed application form to DBS or their umbrella body.

 DBS sends a certificate to the applicant.
 The employer has to ask the applicant to see the certificate.